F5CodeGuru/asm241consolidated/module4/lab1/lab1.rst

 This lab will simulate a Cross-Site Request Forgery against WebGoat Application.
 It is designed to show how ASM can mitigate similar real world vulnerabilities.

+|

 Connect to the Lab Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From the jumpbox, launch firefox, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u!
+From the jumphost, launch firefox, click the BIG-IP bookmark and login to TMUI. admin/password

 #.
-In separate tab connect to http://webgoat.local/WebGoat/login or click the bookmark and login as f5student/f5DEMOs4u!
+In separate tab connect to http://webgoat.local/WebGoat/login or click the bookmark and login as f5student/password

+|

 Test CSRF Behavior
 ~~~~~~~~~~~~~~~~~~